 Cartons for candles

 Egg cartons get new life with this funky upcycled menorah.
 Have your kids paint the cups, then help them glue them on a piece of decorated cardboard.
 Head over to Kids Activities Blog for the directions.
-Get in the know and share with your kids: this is why we light menorahs for Hanukkah.

 Down to the nuts and bolts